 A button battery is a small single cell flat battery, shaped like a button.
 Button batteries can vary in size, from 0.5cm to 2.5cm in width.
 Sometimes they are called ‘coin’ or lithium batteries.

-All batteries are dangerous but the most common size to cause severe damage is the ‘coin’ battery.
+All button batteries are dangerous but the most common size to cause severe damage is the ‘coin’ battery.
 A ‘coin’ battery is the size of a 10 cent piece (2cm wide).

 Where are button batteries used?

 Button batteries are commonly used in many different small electrical products and toys.
 Often they are already installed in the products and toys.
 Examples include but are not limited to remote controls, watches, calculators, toys, flashing decorations, flameless candles and reading lights.

 Are button batteries dangerous?

 Swallowing any button battery, old or new, can cause life threatening injuries and even death, especially if it becomes stuck in the oesophagus (food pipe).
 Batteries which become stuck in the nose or ears can also cause local burns.

 When swallowed, the left over electrical current in a button battery reacts with moisture to produce a strong alkali chemical.
 The chemical can cause serious internal burns and bleeding.
 The batteries can also leak chemicals which can cause serious burns.
 The coin shaped batteries are easily caught in the oesophagus, and when stuck can start to cause damage very quickly (within 2 hours).